buaabyl/openvmnetcfg/README.md

 So I decided to create an open source UI, like vmnetcfg.

+## Progress
+I have created a wrap library for vnetlib.dll, which work fine.
+And wrote a small demo which show current IP,DNS information, and can change IP and DNS setting by api.
+All this code compiled under MinGW32-W64 GCC 5.4.0

 - [X] create a library for vnetlib.dll
-- [ ] create a simple demo which can change ip and dns
+- [X] create a simple demo which can change ip and dns
 - [ ] create a Qt5 based vmnetcfg UI.

-All this code compiled under MinGW32-W64 GCC 5.4.0

 ## references